askanexpert/slack-bot/README.md

 - <> indicates regex
 - @ indicates specific user
 - other space seperated words indicate all inclusive combinations
+- If following tutorial, install the app on workspace only through htttps://<app-name>.localtunnel.me/login and not through slack interface

 # Pending Tasks
 - [ ] UI for Wallet Dashboard on Web